Hjdskes/gcolor3/README.md

 	$ intltool-update --pot
 	$ cp gcolor3.pot <language code>.po

-Where <language code> is, obviously, the code of your language (e.g. nl for Dutch, fr for French, en for English...)
+Where `<language code>` is, obviously, the code of your language (e.g. `nl` for Dutch, `fr` for French, `en` for English...)
 Edit the `LINGUAS` file and add your language code.
 Please keep the list alphabetically.
-Lastly, open the .po file you just generated and translate all the string.
+Lastly, open the .po file you just generated and translate all the strings.
 Don't forget to fill in the information in the header!

 Bugs
 ----